June 22, 2015

 Many Changes:

 On this 1905 map, Glassford Hill is labeled as "Bald Mountain."
-The east-west railroad tracks just north is the Iron King recreational trail today, while the north-south railroad is now the Pea Vine recreational trail.
+The east-west railroad tracks just north are the Iron King recreational trail today, while the north-south railroad is now the Pea Vine recreational trail.
 "Point of Rocks" is better known to us as the Granite Dells.

 Standing at an elevation of 6177 feet, what we now know as Glassford Hill was born.
 However, over the years, this mountain in the middle of the valley has had several names.